mkaminaga/cwconv/README.md

 ## Demo
   Using cwconv from `cmd.exe`.<br>
-  Sound is alos being played with morse simbol text draw.<br>
+  Sound is also being played with morse simbol text draw.<br>
   ![Demo](doc/cwconv.gif "Demo")

 ## Features